AkshatJoshi2000/P.U.B---Plus-Ultra-Bot/README.md

   |/song-info     | Returns info regarding the song     | pub/song-info              |

 * A reaction reply gif, `pub/g  <gif action> <member>` (member is optional)
-* Random anime nickname - a random animne nickname will be assigned to every new member when they will join the server.
+* Random anime nickname - a random anime nickname will be assigned to every new member when they will join the server.

 # Endpoints